Ranked List Loss for Deep Metric Learning: Experiments

 \subsection{Comparison with Recent Baselines}

-\textbf{Competitors.} We compared our method with the following methods which are implemented and tested under the same settings: Triplet Semihard, Lifted Struct, N-pair-mc, Struct Clust, Spectral Clust, and Proxy NCA\footnote{ Some methods \cite{harwood2017smart,wang2017deep,ustinova2016learning,duan2018deep,lin2018deep,suh2019stochastic} use GoogLeNet V1 \cite{szegedy2015going}.
-Some others, e.g., the margin loss \cite{wu2017sampling}, FastAP \cite{cakir2019deep}, MIC \cite{roth2019mic} and Divide \& Conquer \cite{sanakoyeu2019divide}, apply ResNet50 \cite{he2016deep}.
-For a fair comparison, they are not compared in the table.
-Additionally, we {do not compare with ensemble models}~\cite{yuan2017hard,opitz2017bier,kim2018attention,xuan2018deep}. }.
+\textbf{Competitors.} We compared our method with the following methods which are implemented and tested under the same settings: Triplet Semihard, Lifted Struct, N-pair-mc, Struct Clust, Spectral Clust, and Proxy NCA.
 These methods have been described in Section~\ref{section:preliminary} except for Triplet Semihard \cite{schroff2015facenet} which mines semihard negative examples to improve the conventional triplet loss and is reimplemented in Struct Clust\cite{song2017deep} with GoogLeNet V2.
 HTL \cite{ge2018deep} exploits the hierarchical similarity structure among different classes and merges similar classes recursively, i.e., building the global class-level hierarchical tree by using all original classes as leaves and updates the tree after every epoch.
 HTL \cite{ge2018deep} is computationally expensive and unscalable to extremely large datasets.
 Additionally, SoftMax$_{norm}$ and SoftTriple \cite{qian2019softtriple} are theoretically non-scalable to extremely large dataset because they use multiple proxies to represent one class.
-Finally, XBM \cite{wang2020cross} exploits extra information across mini-batch tasks, so that it is not benchmarked.

-\textbf{Result analysis.} The comparisons between our method and existing competitors on four datasets are presented in Tables~\ref{table:SOTA_SOP}, \ref{table:SOTA_InshopClothes}, \ref{table:SOTA_CARS}, and \ref{table:SOTA_CUB}, respectively.
-For a fair comparison, on every dataset, we report the results of RLL-Simpler-H whose network architecture and embedding size are exactly the same as other reported baselines.
+XBM \cite{wang2020cross} exploits extra information across mini-batch tasks.
+Some other methods, e.g., Margin \cite{wu2017sampling}, Divide \& Conquer \cite{sanakoyeu2019divide}, FastAP \cite{cakir2019deep} and MIC \cite{roth2019mic}, use ResNet-50 \cite{he2016deep} as the backbone network.
+To compare with them fairly, we also apply RLL-Simper to train ResNet-50.